Capital punishment in Serbia

 Capital punishment was used from the creation of the modern Serbian state in 1804.
-On 26 February 2002, the Serbian Parliament adopted amendments striking the death penalty from the Criminal Code.
-The last execution, by shooting, took place on 14 February 1992, and the last death sentences were pronounced in 2001.
-Serbia is bound by the following international conventions prohibiting capital punishment (dates of ratification are given in parentheses): The Second Optional Protocol to the International Covenant on Civil and Political Rights (6 September 2001), and Protocols No. 6 and No. 13 to the European Convention on Human Rights (3 March 2004).
-According to Article 24 of the Serbian constitution (2006): „Human life is inviolable.
-There shall be no death penalty in the Republic of Serbia“.
+On 26 February 2002, the Serbian Parliament adopted amendments striking it off from the Criminal Code.
+The last execution, by shooting, took place on 14 February 1992, and the last death sentences were given in 2001.
+Serbia is bound by the Second Optional Protocol to the International Covenant on Civil and Political Rights (ratified on 6 September 2001), and Protocols No. 6 and No. 13 to the European Convention on Human Rights (ratified on 3 March 2004).
+According to Article 24 of the Serbian constitution (2006): "Human life is inviolable.
+There shall be no death penalty in the Republic of Serbia".